kyma-project/btp-manager/docs/lifecycle_manager.md

 ---
-title: Run BTP Manager installation via Lifecycle Manager
+title: Install BTP Manager using Lifecycle Manager
 ---

 ## Overview

-This is an experimental way of installing BTM Manager in the cluster.
+This is an experimental way of installing BTP Manager in the cluster.

 ## Prerequisites